* Brent drops 6 cents, WTI off by 12 cents

 * U.S. stockpiles likely to have risen last week - poll

-* Graphic on U.S. petroleum inventories: https://tmsnrt.rs/2XkQF8e (Adds comment, updates prices)
+* Graphic on U.S. petroleum inventories: https://tmsnrt.rs/2XkQF8e (Adds comment, graphic, chart, updates prices)

-TOKYO, Oct 29 (Reuters) - Oil prices fell for a second day on Tuesday as investors awaited U.S. crude inventory data for more insight into oil demand trends, while concerns about economic growth overshadowed signs of a thawing in the trade war between Washington and Beijing.
+TOKYO, Oct 29 (Reuters) - Oil prices slipped on Tuesday as investors awaited U.S. crude inventory data for a pointer on oil demand trends, while concerns about slower economic growth overshadowed signs of a thawing in the trade war between Washington and Beijing.

 Prices rose sharply last week amid a decline in U.S. inventories and signs of an easing in the U.S.-China trade war, but worries on Monday about weaker economic growth offset hopes of a rise in oil demand even if trade talks progress.